CDCgov/ixa-epi-isolation/docs/transmission.md

 upon successful infection attempt, though they may have a transmission probability of 0 for some time (mimicking an exposed compartment).
 Once infectious, agents have a pre-assigned number of infection attempts.
 Infection attempt times are drawn from the generation interval.
-Once there are no more infection attempts remaining for the agent, we model the agent as having their level of immunity against the disease set to, say, 1 but have them transition back to the susceptible compartment.
-This is to simplify the disease model and make it such that immunity levels can be re-calculated when contacts are drawn rather than needing to update them on a schedule.
+Once there are no more infection attempts remaining for the agent, the agent moves to the recovered compartment (for now), which triggers the immunity manager to set the agent's immunity levels.

 ## Workflow